-- (E) Certificate(s) of Occupancy (if New Construction); - (F) Development completion reports, which includes, but is not limited to, documentation of full compliance with the Uniform Relocation Act/104(d), Match Documentation requirements, and Section 3 of the Housing and Urban Development Act of 1968, as applicable to the Development, and any other applicable requirement; and - (G) If applicable to the Development, certification from Architect or a licensed engineer that all HUD and REA environmental mitigation conditions have been met. - (11) The final draw request must be submitted within 24 months from loan closing.
-Extensions to this deadline may only be granted in accordance with §13.12(3) of this chapter (relating to Pre-Closing Amendments to Direct Loan Terms).
+(E) Receipt of Certificate(s) of Occupancy (if New Construction);

+(F) Development completion reports which includes but is not limited to documentation of full compliance with the Uniform Relocation Act/104(d), Davis-Bacon Act, Match Documentation requirements, and Section 3 of the Housing and Urban Development Act of 1968, as applicable to the Development, and any other applicable requirement; and

+(G) If applicable to the Development, certification from Architect or a licensed engineer that all HUD and REA environmental mitigation conditions have been met.

+(1011) The final draw request must be submitted within 24 months from loan closing.
+Extensions to this deadline may only be granted in accordance with §13.12(3) of this Chapter.